 What Are 3D Texturing Techniques?

-Textures are made by many techniques, including photography, 3D sculpting, digital painting, procedural generation, displacement, UV mapping, and PBR depending on the type of texture and the desired effect.
+Textures are made using many techniques, including photography, 3D sculpting, digital painting, procedural generation, displacement, UV mapping, and PBR, depending on the type of texture and the desired effect.
 Applying special software to the 3D model lets the user map the texture to its surface and modify its parameters to get the desired effect.

 1. Painting